 Dr. Michael McManmon, licensed psychologist and founder of a prominent post-secondary support program for young adults on the Autism Spectrum, explains the benefits of non-mounted equine-assisted activities conducted with untrained horses and then describes his own personal response to this model of psychotherapy.

 In this video clip, a social thinking instructor points out the benefits of non-mounted equine-assisted activities as her students, who are all young adults with Asperger's Syndrome, are seen engaging in activities with semi-wild Florida Cracker horses on a 4700-acre nature preserve and then directing specially trained horses through an obstacle course utilizing appropriate non-verbal communication.

-Dr. Michael Mcmanmon, founder of the College Internship Program (CIP), a national educational program for young adults with Asperger's Syndrome, experiences a session in social skills building using an equine-assisted learning model.
+Dr. Michael Mcmanmon experiences a session in social skills building using an equine-assisted learning model.
 In attempting to connect with a colt which has never been touched, Michael initially struggles in his communication efforts.
 By the end of this hour-long session, he learns to accurately decipher the colt's feedback and modulate his own communication in turn.
 Michael shares two profound insights about his own life-long interpersonal style that come into his awareness during this process.
 This clip illustrates an innovative experiential approach to teaching social skills.